Sjeiti/ronvalstarnl/src/data/markdown/post_using-string-literals-sparingly.md

 Programming languages are (mostly) in English so programmers naturally tend to code in that language.
 If your native language is not English you are more likely to introduce a wrongly spelled variable name.
 But that is fine because todays IDEs can check your code even before you compile.
 Plus variables and method names are autocompleted to make sure you'll consistently make the same mistake.
 But a state or event represented by a string is a liability because it will not throw an error.

-Here are the main string issues for Javascript  where you are better off not using string literals.
+Here are the main string issues for JavaScript  where you are better off not using string literals.

 ## CSS classNames